hammertimedk/InstaPreview/README.md

 Drawbacks, problems
 ============

-* For some reason preview collection is sometimes not approved but original active version gets unapproved correctly.
-This then trips up the code following the tunneling with strange results.
-Must investigate ...

 * Key handlers do not always work as events may get eaten by the block the user is interacting with

 * User might see inconsistent results using Blocks that modify Block form fields on submit using Javascript.
 (See workaround for tinyMCE)

 * User should preferably not interact with anything on the preview page that posts a form.
 I have seen this trigger blocks being added twice to an area.
- - The Preview info Growl should be updated to reflect this

 * The docs say anything in “elements” is easily overridden - in the case of block includes, this is not the case - in core/libraries/block_view.php the header and footer are included statically by eg.:
 ```